Pediatric Autoimmune Disease Research

 Diabetes occurs when the body’s immune cells turn against it and attack the pancreas.
 Drs.
 David Rawlings and Andrew Scharenberg are using gene editing to engineer regulatory cells that could halt these attacks – a groundbreaking approach that could lead to cures.

 Searching for Genes That Cause Multiple Sclerosis

-Oukka is working with Dr. Troy Torgerson and others to sequence the DNA of children with MS. Their goal is to identify which genes work together to cause the disease, opening the door to gene therapies that could cure it.
+Dr. Troy Torgerson and others are working to sequence the DNA of children with multiple sclerosis (MS).
+Their goal is to identify which genes work together to cause the disease, opening the door to gene therapies that could cure it.
 The goal is to correct the genes so the immune system behaves normally.